 While these are both different in many ways, what their end product achieves is very much similar.
-Whitepapers and eBooks are meant to be geared towards a very specific audience who are looking to learn a specific subject.
-They contain lengthier more in-depth documentation to enhance your credibility and attract highly qualified leads to your website.
+Whitepapers and eBooks target a particular audience looking to learn a specific subject.
+They contain lengthier, more in-depth documentation to enhance your credibility and attract highly qualified leads to your website.
 This type of content is most prevalent on platforms like LinkedIn.

 3 | Videos

 Videos are the perfect way to deliver your message.
 They are a more entertaining and attractive way of communicating other than text.
-Videos include YouTube, Social Media, Testimonials, Digital Ads, and so much more!
+Videos include YouTube, Social Media, Testimonials, Digital Ads, and more!
 Your target audience can relate to your personality and your business structure within a matter of minutes.
-Videos are great to show off products, service or procedure where the ending result is what your client is most interested in.
+Videos are great for showing off products, services, or procedures where the ending result is what your client is most interested in.
 When was the last time you watched how-to videos?
-Webinars, though they are not videos per se, organizing a live video session gives you the ability to interact with your audience.
+Though webinars are not videos per se, organizing a live video session allows you to interact with your audience.
 They are also a great way to gather a group of like-minded individuals for a seminar or talk over the internet.
 You can achieve so much with a video.
 Be creative and do some research on how your competition is utilizing videos.

 4 | Blog Posts